jima80525/jima_codes_blog/in_progress/git_python.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Now Git sees the new file and tells you that it's 'untracked'.
 That's just Git's way of saying that the file is not part of the repo and is not under version control.
 We can fix that by adding the file to Git.
+Use the `git add` command to make that happen.

 ```console
 ~/tmp/example $ git add hello.py